There are plenty of places around the world that are famous for the beers that they produce and Greece objectively isn’t one of them.

 But does this mean that there is not such a thing as a nice cold Greek Beer?

 We won’t give you an immediate answer, as we are trying – sometimes! – to be objective, but the following Greek beer brands may answer that!

-Many geographical areas around Greece have their products, and it’s worth to try them.
+Many geographical areas around Greece have their products, and it’s worth trying them.

-We will mention the most famous Greek beers briefly, but then we will focus on local brands!
-The past years there is an “explosion” in microbreweries where many passionate beer lovers trust their local products and with knowledge and passion create and promote local beers!
+In this article, we will mention the most famous Greek beers briefly, but then we will focus on local brands!
+In the past years, there is an “explosion” in microbreweries where many passionate beer lovers trust their local products and with knowledge and passion create and promote local beers!

 Mythos Beer: It is the most well-known Greek beer brand, an original lager with many awards and honours.
 You can easily find Mythos around Greece, from supermarkets to even restaurants and bars.